hrishikeshpanhalkar/PushNotification-Android-Android/README.md

  iii) next step is to add cloud messaging dependancy to your project.

  IV) PushNotificationServer:
- i) Create Android Project, give name to project (here PushNotificationServer) and add Volley library in build.gradle. ii) Open your firebase project and go to project settings -> cloud messaging tab and copy firebase server key and paste it into
+ i) Create Android Project, give name to project (here PushNotificationServer) and add Volley library in build.gradle and click on sync. ii) Open your firebase project and go to project settings -> cloud messaging tab and copy firebase server key and paste it into NotificationSender.java file. iii) run the both server and client application.<br>

+ Screenshots:<br>
+ i) PushNotificationServer: